 Since the operations of DNS, DHCP, and IPAM (DDI) are closely interrelated, this separation can have disastrous consequences in the long term.
 Lack of communication between teams and operational tools will often lead to lack of communication between parts of the network – a sure fire recipe for network outages.

 The structure of BIND also doesn’t allow for a single source of truth for all DNS zone data or a system to push out changes to the network architecture.
 Each DNS server operates as its own island, making BIND configurations a time-intensive and difficult process.
-Compiling logs of DNS data is a mind-numbing manual process and many of the error messages are cryptic, which almost ensures that it is rarely done.
+Compiling logs of DNS records like zone files, reverse zone files, and zone transfers is a mind-numbing manual process and many of the error messages are cryptic, which almost ensures that it is rarely done.

 DNS data errors